 - Incubate aerobically, with loose caps, at 35- 37ºC.

 - Examine for a yellow color development at 1 hour.

 - If no color change seen after an hour of incubation, continue incubation for up to 24 hours.

-- Positive: Development of a yellow colouration (presence of β-galactosidase)
+- Positive: Development of a yellow coloration (presence of β-galactosidase)

 Note: The fluid and disc will turn any shade of yellow if positive for galactosidase enzyme.

-- Negative: No colour development (absence of enzyme)
+- Negative: No color development (absence of enzyme)

 OPNG test.
 A, Positive.
 B, Negative.